glickko/social-video-HD/README.md

 5. Upload

 Rules:
-Basic Video must be HD at 4k-720px
+1. Basic Video must be HD at 720-4k
-Then when you upload them in to Social you choose, they will still HD because the video not need to Convert again in the Social.
+2. 59 Sec Duration (or you can try more duration, in tiktok 2min i still get HD same codec) Then when you upload them in to Social you choose, they will still HD because the video not need to Convert again in the Social.
 Social will read that the video have same codec with them

 ##Note
-Tiktok Codec same with Whatsapp codec, they will HD output when you upload the converted video.
+Tiktok Codec same can use in Whatsapp too, because Tiktok also use the Whatsapp codec, they will HD output when you upload the converted video.

 This is the codec i have extracted from many video HD at Tiktok, Whatsapp, Youtube, Instagram